kbroman/blog/content/post/2019-02-02_another_new_laptop.md

 But, two important downsides.
 First, the battery really sucks.
-The fan's going essentially all the time while I'm working, and the battery lasts only than an hour for me, if that.
+The fan's going essentially all the time while I'm working, and the battery lasts only an hour for me, if that.
 So you essentially need to have it plugged in all of the time.
 Which means you can't even use it for the occasional meeting without lugging along the power adapter (which weights 1.7 lbs ie 750 g) and being near an outlet.